-Toys "R" Us was purchased by private equity firms Bain Capital and KKR, along with Vornado, a real estate investment trust.
+Toys "R" Us was bought out by private equity firms Bain Capital and KKR, along with Vornado, a real estate investment trust.
 Bain Capital, KKR, and Vornado took Toys "R" Us private through a leveraged buyout in 2005.
 As is almost always the case in such transactions, the acquiring private equity companies forced the target company, Toys "R" Us, to borrow the money for its own buyout.
-This added over \$5 billion in debt to Toys "R" Us' balance sheet.
-The company was valued at \$6.6 billion at buyout, so this meant that the post-buyout firm had almost 80% of its value in debt.
-The newly assumed debt was over 7.5 times the company's earnings before depreciation, interest, and taxes.
+This added over \$5 billion in debt to Toys "R" Us' balance sheet.4 The company was valued at \$6.6 billion at buyout, so this meant that the post-buyout firm now had almost 80% of its value in debt.
+The newly assumed debt was over 7.5 times the company's earnings before depreciation, interest, and taxes.5 that private equity firms extracted value.
+Bloomberg reported last year that KKR, Bain Capital, and Vornado collected more than \$470 million in fees and interest payments from Toys "R" Us over the last several years.6 Much of this amount was "monitoring fees" paid directly to the private equity firms for services that remain unclear.

-Paying interest on the massive amount of debt loaded on to the company in the buyout greatly reduced the company's flexibility in case of a downturn in earnings, and also reduced its ability to invest in its own future.
-However, the massive debt loaded on the company was not the only way that these private equity firms extracted value.
-KKR, Bain Capital, and Vornado collected more than \$470 million in fees and interest payments from Toys "R" Us over the last several years.
-Much of this amount was "monitoring fees" paid directly to the private equity firms for services that remain unclear.
+Paying interest on the massive amount of debt loaded on to the company in the buyout greatly reduced the company's flexibility in case of a downturn in earnings and also harmed its ability to invest in its own future.
+However, the massive debt load on the company was not the only way

-When retail demand for Toys "R" Us products did decline, the company was heavily burdened with debt and had paid out much of its past revenues to private equity firms.
-As a result, it could not adjust to changes in the market and could not successfully restructure.
-As the CEO of Toys "R" Us stated at the time of the bankruptcy, "The Company's overleveraged capital structure has constrained it from making necessary operational and capital expenditures, including investing in the revitalization of stores."
-Even before the company's bankruptcy, employment at Toys "R" Us had declined from 60,000 employees at the time of the private equity buyout to 33,000 today.
+When retail demand for Toys "R" Us did decline, the company was heavily burdened with debt and had paid out much of its past revenues to private equity firms.
+It was not in a position to adjust to changes in the market or to successfully restructure.
+As the CEO of Toys "R" Us stated at the time of the bankruptcy, "The Company's overleveraged capital structure has constrained it from making necessary operational and capital expenditures, including investing in the revitalization of stores."7 Even before the company's bankruptcy, employment at Toys "R" Us had declined from 60,000 employees at the time of the private equity buyout to 33,000 today.

 As things stand now, 33,000 workers are losing their jobs when the company is dissolved and they are not getting any severance pay.
-However, the private equity firms who bought Toys "R" Us turned a profit on their ownership, thanks in large part to the \$470 million in interest and fees they took from the company before the bankruptcy.
-And, since creditors of Toys "R" Us have no recourse to the private equity firm itself, the private equity owners are not liable for the company's debts.
-The \$470 million paid to private equity owners would be enough to pay over \$14,000 in severance to each employee who is losing their job.
+However, the private equity firms who bought Toys "R" Us turned a profit on their ownership, thanks in large part to \$470 million in interest and fees they took from the company before the bankruptcy.
+And since creditors of Toys "R" Us have no recourse to the private equity firm itself, the private equity owners are not liable for the company's debts.8 The \$470 million paid to private equity owners would be enough to pay over \$14,000 in severance to each employee who is losing their job.